-The city of Pedro II in Piauí is a Piauí treasure located in Serra dos Matões and has a wide range of options for tourists.
-Due to its 600 meters above sea level, it has mild temperatures throughout the year.
+The city of Pedro II in Piauí is a Piauiense treasure located in the Serra dos Matões and has a variety of options for tourists.
+For its 600 metres above sea level, it has mild temperatures throughout the year.

 In addition, the precious stone Opal was discovered in Pedro II in 1930.
-The city is also known as the Land of Opal and “Suíça Piauiense”, due to its mountainous climate.
+The city is also known as the Land of Opal and “Switzerland Piauiense”, due to its mountain climate.

-The waterfalls, rock formations and trails are perfect settings for extreme sports or for those who just want to walk around and enjoy nature.
+The waterfalls, rock formations and trails are perfect settings for extreme sports or for those who just want to stroll and enjoy nature.

-In the urban part, the Portuguese-style houses reveal the country air and the whole history behind colonization, but an indigenous element is also present: the more than 200 archaeological sites are living proof of the presence of the communities that have inhabited these lands for thousands of years. behind.
+In the urban part, the Portuguese-style houses reveal the interior air and all the history behind the colonisation, but the indigenous element is also present: the more than 200 archaeological sites are living proof of the presence of the communities that inhabited these lands thousands of years ago.

-In the basement, there is the Opal Stone, a valuable gem that, in the world, is only found in this region of Piauí and in Australia.
+Underground, there is the Opal Stone, a valuable gem that is only found in this region of Piauí and in Australia.

-The craftsmanship in cotton yarn is a striking cultural feature with its tapestry and hammocks of nationally recognized quality.
+The handicraft of cotton threads is a striking cultural trait with its tapestry and hammocks of nationally recognised quality.

-For those who enjoy good music, there is the Winter Festival, which has been held annually since 2004, on the Corpus Christi holiday, bringing together all the potential of the municipality – ecotourism, handicrafts, sports – and music, with concerts by local and national artists. and international.
+For those who like good music, there is the Winter Festival, which has been held annually since 2004, on the Corpus Christi holiday, uniting all the potentials of the municipality – ecotourism, crafts, sport – and music, with shows by local, national and international artists.

-Pedro II still has options for those who like to experience the situations of the country man with the possibility of staying in the houses of the inhabitants of the rural area.
+Pedro II still has options for those who like to experience the situations of the country man with the possibility of staying in the house of the inhabitants of the rural area.

-Videos about the city of Pedro II and Pedra Preciosa Opala
+Videos about Pedro II city and Pedra Preciosa Opala

-TOURIST POINTS IN THE CITY OF PEDRO II
+TOURIST POINTS OF THE CITY OF PEDRO II

-The center of the municipality has secular properties with Portuguese inspiration and also mansions that recall the economic peak of the first half of the XNUMXth century.
+The town centre has centuries-old Portuguese-inspired buildings as well as mansions that recall the economic heyday of the first half of the 20th century.

-Many tourists are enchanted by the constructions that maintain the characteristics of the XNUMXth century.
-Colorful buildings can be seen throughout the city, which draw attention to their traditional architecture and the historical importance they represent.
+Many tourists are enchanted by the buildings that retain the characteristics of the 19th century.
+Colourful buildings can be seen all over the city, attracting attention for their traditional architecture and the historical importance they represent.

-Most of these buildings can be located downtown.
+Most of these buildings can be found in the centre.
 Many of them serve as public bodies of the municipality.

-Tertuliano Brandão Filho Memorial holds a collection of images and documents of the city.
+Memorial Tertuliano Brandão Filho keeps a collection of images and documents of the city.

 1.2 Board of Trade

-The site, which was used as a commercial center in the city in the 40s, was deactivated for a period without being used as a public building.
+The site, which was used as the city’s commercial centre in the 1940s, spent a period deactivated, without being used as a public building.

-In 2005, the Board of Trade underwent renovations, returning to function, this time as a cutting center for opals produced in the municipality.
+In 2005, the Board of Trade underwent a renovation, returning to function, this time as a centre for the lapidation of Opals produced in the municipality.

-Colonel Domingos Mourão was municipal intendant, head of state and federal tax collection.
+Colonel Domingos Mourão was municipal intendant, head of the state and federal collectorate.

-In the 30s, this mansion was bombed by order of the Federal Government at the time.
-Even today, the decoration of the house is made up of furniture and utensils from the time of its construction.
+In the 1930s this mansion was bombed by order of the federal government of the time.
+Even today, the decoration of the house is composed of furniture and utensils from the time of its construction.

-Church of Nossa Senhora da Conceição, which replaced the chapel in honor of the same saint brought by the Portuguese in the XNUMXth century; The
+Church of Our Lady of the Conception which replaced the chapel in honour of the same saint brought by the Portuguese in the 18th century; the

 1.5 City Hall

-In this building, the police station operated, it was the headquarters of a club, the city council and since 1918 it has been the headquarters of the Municipal Public Power.
+This building housed the police station, was the seat of a club, the town hall and since 1918 has been the seat of the Municipal Public Power.

-In the mayor’s office there is a painting of D. Pedro II dated 1925, painted by a Sister of Charity from Teresina.
+In the mayor’s office there is a painting of D. Pedro II dated 1925, painted by Sister of Charity of Teresina.

-1.6 Craft Workshop Dona Miriam Mourão Eduardo Pereira
+1.6 Dona Miriam Mourão Eduardo Pereira Handicraft Workshop.

-Today it operates as a school, but it was once the residence of Captain Domingos da Silva Mourão, prosecutor and city politician.
+Today it is a school, but it was once the residence of Captain Domingos da Silva Mourão, a promoter and politician of the city.

-Since his death in 1893 until today, it serves as a public building.
-This mansion was the headquarters of the Post Office in the 20s and 30s and, since 1998, has been given over to the handicraft workshop, a partnership between SEBRAE and the City Hall.
+Since his death in 1893, it has served as a public building.
+This mansion was the headquarters of the Post Office in the 20s and 30s and, since 1998, it has been given over to the handicraft workshop, a partnership between SEBRAE and the city hall.

-Cotton thread craftsmanship has been a tradition in Pedro II since at least the XNUMXth century.
-According to oral history, it all started with the three sisters Severa, Honorina and Mariana who introduced harrow looms in the locality and later spread the techniques of making hammocks, the best known product.
-Nowadays, quilts, bags, placemats, among other objects are also produced.
+Crafts made from cotton threads have been a tradition in Pedro II since at least the 19th century.
+According to oral history, it all started with the three sisters Severa, Honorina and Mariana who introduced the grid looms in the locality and then spread the techniques of making hammocks, the best known product.
+Nowadays, quilts, bags, placemats and other objects are also produced.

 3. Opal Route